docker/cli/docs/reference/commandline/volume_rm.md

 Remove one or more volumes.
 You cannot remove a volume that is in use by a container.

+> **Note**: Force-remove option `-f` does NOT allow you to remove a volume
+> that is in use by a container.
+Applying it will ignore errors in case
+> a volume was already removed by a volume driver plugin.

 ## Examples

 ```bash